tracim/tracim/doc/TESTING.md

 ### Configuration test

-To run backend tests, you need a configuration:
+To run backend tests, you need several configurations:
 - A specific configuration for specific tests is available in `TEST_CONFIG_FILE_PATH` (by default: `./tests_configs.ini` in backend folder).
 - For a more general configuration, pytest rely on dotenv `.env` file (by default `.test.env` in backend folder)